cheklinim/git_seminar3/git_instruction.md

 - For working with remote repository need to register and login in on github.com.
 - After you need to create new repository with default settings on you main page on github.com.
 - On opened page choose you variant for connecting local and remote repository.

+**Saving changes from local on remote repository:**
+- When you set up connection local with remote repository, you can to save changes from local on remote repository.

+Send changes to remote from local:

+    git push